yithemes/lapilli-ui/README.md

-# Maya UI
+# Lapilli UI

-Speed up your development process by using the UI components provided by the **Maya UI**.
+Speed up your development process by using the UI components provided by the **Lapilli UI**.

 You can find some examples in the "Introduction" section and you can find all stable components in the "Components" section.